Secure delivery without guesswork

 Follow the Hedgerow

 Fish the bank adjacent to hawthorn and blackthorn hedgerows first.
 Adults blown onto the water congregate along windward banks.
 Look for the distinctive black flies struggling on the surface and identify rising fish nearby.
-These fish are usually feeding greedily — the challenge is presentation rather than pattern selection.

 Fly patterns